JJ11teen/kaniko-remote/README.md

 1. The `.kaniko-remote.yaml` in the user's home directory.
 1. An empty configuration file.

-The kaniko-remote configuration file supports the following options:
+The kaniko-remote configuration file is a yaml file with the following options:

 ```yaml
 kubernetes: